Eugeny/tabby/README.md

 > 👋 Managing remote environments?
 Check out [Warpgate, my smart SSH/HTTP/MySQL bastion server](https://github.com/warp-tech/warpgate), it works great with Tabby, you'll love it.

-> 👋 [Tabby-web](https://github.com/Eugeny/tabby-web) is looking for sponsors.
-As I can't afford to host it myself any longer, I'm looking for a sponsor to cover the hosting costs.
-If you're interested, please [get in touch](https://twitter.com/eugeeeeny)!

 ----

 ### Downloads: